Nationals Arm Race

 • Venezuela Winter League: The talent levels have dropped for a while, ever since political turmoil has taken over the country.
 This is highlighted especially close to home in 2011 with the Wilson Ramos kidnapping case.
 However, Nats farmhand Ryan Tatusko was kind enough to provide his opinion on the talent level and calls it “AAA talent.”
 I think at best its a low AAA, as the league is clearly lower quality than Puerto Rico.
 This last season’s version of the VWL seemed to be more talented that past versions though; perhaps this league is looking to challenge the DWL for pre-eminence in the winter leagues.

-Other US-based Leagues/Levels
+Other US-based Professional Leagues

 • Arizona Fall League: the AFL rates somewhere between a AA and AAA level by and large, though for several reasons it rates as a very heavy hitter-league (pitcher workloads and ball-parks mostly).
 Most of your pro teams send their top prospects from levels below AA and a number of AA and AAA (and even some guys who have MLB experience).
 All told, that equates with a “good” AA league.
 And since AA leagues are morphing into being populated with a team’s best prospects while AAA leagues are becoming repositories for “spare parts” for the MLB team, more and more the lines are blurred between AAA and AA in terms of “which team could really beat the other.”
 Nationals fans saw this pretty clearly during Stephen Strasburg’s minor league career; he was hit in AA but absolutely dominated AAA teams that seemed to be populated with backup catchers and backup infielders.